-Inspired by Sally’s Baking Addiction, these cookies are buttery rich, and intensely flavored with toasted pecans.
+Butter Pecan Cookies are buttery rich and intensely flavored with toasted pecans.
 They’re soft in the middle and crisp around the edges – a perfect cookie!

-The ingredients include unsalted butter, light brown sugar, granulated sugar, eggs, vanilla extract, baking soda, salt, all-purpose flour, and toasted pecans.
+The ingredients for the Butter Pecan Cookies include unsalted butter, light brown sugar, granulated sugar, eggs, vanilla extract, baking soda, salt, all-purpose flour, and toasted pecans.

-I used my 1-3/4 inch ice cream scoop to partition the dough, rolled each piece into a ball, and placed it on a parchment lined baking sheet.
+I used my 1-3/4 inch ice cream scoop to partition the dough.
+I then rolled each piece into a ball and placed it on a parchment lined baking sheet.
 The last time I made these cookies, I flattened the dough ball before baking – a big mistake.
 They cooked too quickly and flattened out too much.

 Into a 350°F oven the cookies went for 10 to 11 minutes, until they were golden brown around the edges.
 I removed the cookies from the oven.
 After letting them sit on the baking sheet for about 5 minutes, I transferred them to a wire rack to cool completely.